Leakage Prevention System (LPS)

 Dashboard shows the outcome.
 Today shows what staff should review next.
 Rules keep the workflow controlled.

-Review real clinic signals
+Review real signals

 Run one approved workflow